Amberfield School

 Amberfield School was a small private school in Nacton, England, coeducational up to the age of 7 years, and for girls up to the age of 16 years, which was established in 1927 and closed in 2011 due to financial problems.
 The last headmistress was Linda Ingram.
 It was set in countryside with surrounding fields and wildlife.
 It won the Lego League Robotics UK Championships and the World Primary Robot Dance Championship held in Suzhou, China as part of RoboCup Junior in 2008.
 The school occupied the site of Nacton Workhouse, near woodland where the body of one of the victims of the Ipswich 2006 serial murders, was found.
 The school was a member of the Girls' Schools Association.

 History

 The school was founded by sisters Gertrude, Eleanor and Margaret Roberts in 1927 from their home in Ipswich.
 In 1951, the school moved from Crofton Road to the former site of the House of Industry Workhouse at Nacton where it remained until the school's closure in 2011.
-A educational trust was formed in 1962, with Margaret Roberts and Jean Horsburgh as joint headmistresses.
+An educational trust was formed in 1962, with Margaret Roberts and Jean Horsburgh as joint headmistresses.
 Margaret Roberts retired in 1966 and Jean Horsburgh retired in 1972.
 Pearl Webb took over as headmistress from Jean Horsburgh, until she left in 1992.
 Louise Amphlett Lewis headed the school until 2005.
 Helen Kay, a mathematics teacher, took over but left unexpectedly mid-year in 2008.
 Linda Ingram was then headmistress until the school's closing in 2011.